danielfdickinson/hugoTestMinimalTheme/README.md

 # hugoTestMinimalTheme

+## ARCHIVED

+The has been replaced by [hugo-test-minimal-theme](https://github.com/danielfdickinson/hugo-test-minimal-theme).

+## Old Intro

 This repository offers an example site for [hugoMinimalTestTheme](https://hugo-minimal-test-theme-demo.wildtechgarden.ca) theme for [Hugo](https://gohugo.io/).
 It is began as a fork of [hugoBasicExample](https://github.com/gohugoio/hugoBasicExample).

 ## Using